PA Inspired Leadership (PIL) Legislation*

 14. What happens if a school or systems leader meets the Act 48 180 hour requirement, but has not met the requirements of this law?

 All school or systems leaders must meet the requirements of this law to remain active.
-For example, assuming an individual has been employed as a school and systems leader for the entire compliance period and has 150 PIL hours and 30 non-PIL hours, he or she will have administrative certificate(s) inactivated until such time as the 30 hours in a PIL course or program have been completed.
+For example, assuming an individual has been employed as a school and systems leader for the entire compliance period and has 150 PIL hours and 30 non-PIL hours, he or she will have administrative certificate(s) inactivated until the 30 hours in a PIL course or program have been completed.
 All other certificates will remain active, and the school or systems leader will begin a new Act 48 Five-Year Compliance Period.
 The specific administrative certificate types that would be affected are Administrative, Administrative I, Administrative II, and Letter of Eligibility.

 15. How does this law affect individuals who hold administrative certificates that are not currently serving in one of the positions defined as school and system leaders?